Child Find Frequently Asked Questions

 Anyone can start the process: a parent/guardian, doctor, teacher, relative or friend can call their local school district Child Find.
 If you are concerned about a child’s learning, contact your local school campus, district, or charter school.

-All services provided by Local Education Agencies (school districts and charter schools) through IDEA 2004 (Part B) Special Education and Related Services (Part B) are at no cost to the individual or parents.
+All services provided by schools through IDEA are at no cost to the individual or parents.